 And both are straight-up magical.
 But if opal isn’t your birthstone, then you may want to stay away—they’re said to be bad luck if worn by those not born in October.
 (You know, if you believe in that stuff.)

-These pretty jewel-toned flowers symbolize peace and serenity.
+When it comes to your babe’s birth flower, she lucked out with some special blooms—these pretty jewel-toned flowers symbolize peace and serenity.
 (No promises that your October tot won’t cry in the middle of the night though.)

-They’re either Libras or Scorpios
+5. They’re Either Libras or Scorpios

 Want your October baby to be a commander in chief?
 It’s not impossible.
 More American presidents have celebrated their birthday in the month of October than any other month.
 That includes Adams, Roosevelt, Eisenhower, Hayes and Carter.